 Retirement plan for state and federal employees, including civil service and the Federal Employees Retirement System

 Tax-sheltered annuity (403(b) plan)

 Active participation is different for defined benefit plans.
-If you're eligible for a company defined benefit plan during any part of the year, you're considered covered for the entire year.
+If you're eligible for one of these plans for any part of the year, you're considered covered for the whole year.
 A company defined benefit plan includes pension plans.

-For a defined benefit plan you qualify for, you're considered to be an active participant even if you:
+For a defined benefit plan, you're considered to be an active participant even if you:

 Decline to participate in the plan

 Didn't perform the minimum number of hours of service allowed to receive benefits for the year

 The W-2 your employer sends you should show if you're an active participant in an employer-sponsored plan.
 If you’re an active participant, the Retirement Plan box should be checked.